 The first thing that you should know when visiting the Faroe Islands this time of year is that you do not need as many days as you do in summer to cover the best of the Faroe Islands.
 There are almost no boat tours running in winter and some hiking trails are difficult to access due to slippery paths.
 However, do not worry, as there are still plenty of unbelievable sight to explore between the winter months from October to March.

-There are almost no tourists in the Faroe Islands during winter, which is low season, so you will have the many unspoiled sights for yourself.
+Faroe Islands in winter means low season.
+There are almost no tourists in winter so you will have the many unspoiled sights for yourself.
 Hotels and Airbnb accommodation are also cheaper in winter.

 You will do just fine renting a small or medium car in winter.
-The road system is good and well maintained so there is no need to book a 4x4.
-Your first day in the Faroe Islands will take you to key highlights.
+The road system is good and well maintained so there is no need to book a 4×4.
+Your first day in the Faroe Islands will take you to some key highlights.

 - See also: the largest selection of Car rental in the Faroe Islands